icgrp/bert/docs/embedded/bsp.md

 standalone platform (v7.1), xilfpga v5.1, and xilsecure v4.1
 (see below and select as shown).

 On the left side of the screen under 'standalone' you will see 'xilfpga' and 'xilsecure' options.
+ * Select `xilfpga` and make sure `secure_mode` is set to false.
-Select both and ensure that the 'secure_environment' and 'secure_mode' values are set to false.
+ * Select `xilsecure` and make sure 'secure_environment' is set to false.

-Finally, you should click "standalone" and set the stdout setting to 'psu_uart_1' so print statements can be read over JTAG.
+ * Finally, you should click "standalone" and set the stdout setting to 'psu_uart_1' so print statements can be read over JTAG.

 Then click OK and you will have configured your BSP.